octopwn/octopwn-wasm-documentation/docs/plugins/clients/ldap.md

 #### spns
 Lists all user objects who have `servicePrincipalName` set.
 This serves as enumeration for the Kerberoasting attack.
 If a user (other than `krbtgt`) has an SPN set it is possible to retrieve a TGS ticket and possibly decrypt the password of the user offline, if you are able to crack the password.

+!!! info
+	To run a Kerberoasting attack on all users you can enter the Client ID of this LDAP plugin in the [kerberoast](kerberos.html#kerberoast) command.

 #### asrep
 Lists all user objects who have the UAC_PASSW_NOTREQ flag set.
 This serves as enumeration for the AS-REP Roasting attack.
 If a user has this flag set it is possible to retrieve their AS-REP hashes and crack the and then crack the password of the user offline.